World Cup outright betting tips

 Messi scored seven times during Argentina's victorious campaign in Qatar and remained influential throughout South American qualifying.
 Despite his advancing years, he continues to be the central figure within Argentina's attack.

-Argentina have arguably received the kindest group draw among the leading contenders, with Algeria, Austria and Jordan offering manageable opposition.
-If the defending champions navigate the group comfortably, Messi should have opportunities to build momentum before the knockout rounds.
+Argentina have arguably received the kindest group draw among the leading contenders, with Algeria, Austria and Jordan offering manageable opposition, and the ex-Barca star scored six goals across those three group-stage matches, including a notable hat-trick against Algeria in their group opener.

 Our Pick to Win the World Cup Golden Boot